TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/data-plane/README.md

 openshift-default               openshift.io/ingress-to-route                                  IngressController.operator.openshift.io/default   39d
 ```

-If you are using network policies, to ensure that network traffic is allowed from the default ingress namespace to the Data Plane namespace pods, label the namespace running following command
+If you are using network policies, to ensure that network traffic is allowed from the default ingress namespace to the Data Plane namespace pods, label the namespace by running the following command

 ```bash
 oc label namespace openshift-ingress networking.platform.tibco.com/non-dp-ns=enable --overwrite=true